What Is Time Value of Money?

 Time value of money and inflation

 Another factor to weigh into the equation is inflation.
-Inflation cuts into the value of money over time, perhaps best illustrated by commodity prices like petrol or food prices.
-If someone gave you a voucher worth $100 for petrol, you would receive very different amounts of petrol in 1995 and 2020, for example.
+Inflation cuts into the value of money over time, perhaps best illustrated by commodity prices like gasoline or food prices.
+If someone gave you a voucher worth $100 for gasoline, you would receive very different amounts of gasoline in 1995 and 2020, for example.

 This is why inflation, along with purchasing power, is another factor that weighs into the actual time value of money.
 When an investment’s real return is calculated, the rate of inflation is always subtracted from the return percentage.
 If inflation is higher than the investment return rate, you would be losing money in purchasing power.